neostar08/Mobile-Programming/Final Project/Movie APP/README.md

 ## 📜 **License**

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This project template was created by Code Tutor Academy for free use.
+This project template was created by UI lover Android for free use.
 All API code, keys, design improvements, algorithms, and the login/register system were developed by [NeoStar08](https://github.com/neostar08).
 The logic and movie list structure were also created by [NeoStar08](https://github.com/neostar08).
 ---

 ## 👨‍💻 **Author**

-**Thank you  for ANDROID CODE TUTOR on YOUTUBE. **
+**Thank you  for UI lover ANDROID on YOUTUBE. **
 Passionate about building intuitive and powerful mobile applications.